gradle/gradle/design-docs/handling-encodings.md

 The GNU flavour uses default platform encoding for file names both when creating and extracting archives.
 This can lead to mojibakes in filenames when extracting on a system with a different default platform encoding.
+This is the behaviour of Gradle up to version 2.13 at least.

 The PAX flavour, a now 15 years old specification that is widely supported, says that implementations should encode filenames to UTF-8 when creating archives and decode them to the default platform encoding when extracting archives.